Setting up

 Get a new Banshee

 Assuming your Banshee is damaged by now, fly up to the top of the tower, kill the dozy pilot and switch to his undamaged machine.
 You might as well have a new one, yes?
-Actually you might have blown or pushed this thing down to the ground earlier, in which case you won't need to fly up again unless you just want to kill the pilot (there's no particular need though).
+Actually you could've blown or pushed this thing down to the ground earlier, in which case you won't need to fly up again unless you just want to kill the pilot (there's no particular need though).

 Also get a 'final phase checkpoint' sometime